 If you don’t have a guest bedroom, your futon can double as a bed

 The word ‘futon’ in Japanese means bedding.
-The comfort element of futon mattresses were basically discovered by the soldiers who came home from World War II.
+The comfort element of futon mattresses was basically discovered by the soldiers who came home from World War II.
 American furniture designers accommodated it in the framework of a sofa to fit into small apartments or outdoor spaces.

-In other words, a futon comes with the frame of a sofa but instead of upholstery, it has a mattress that can be rolled out on the floor for sleeping.
+In other words, a futon comes with the frame of a sofa, but instead of upholstery, it has a mattress that can be rolled out on the floor for sleeping.
 Moreover, a futon sofa doesn’t have armrests.
 This multi-functional element of futons makes them a perfect match for compact apartments and single occupants.

 Add some interest to your interiors with a comfy chaise lounge